mdlab-um/camk2_linkers/README.md

 3_trajectory_movies/

-&nbsp;&nbsp;&nbsp;  movies from representative trajectories of each construct.
+&nbsp;&nbsp;&nbsp;  Movies from a representative trajectory of each construct.

 See README within each directory for additional information.